In December 2018, Chinese authorities put on public displays to foster links between Beijing and Tibet.

 Following the 19th National Congress of the Communist Party of China, in late 2017, Beijing has renewed its efforts to make religion compatible with party doctrine.
 Thus, loyalties to the nation override every other significance and failing to comply with the dictate could be fatal for anyone.
 Ding Yexian, the deputy secretary of the Party Committee of the TAR stated:

 The current development of any religion in China must go together with the stability of China and its socialist society in this new era.
 With this mechanism, we can achieve creative transformation and innovative development.

 In addition, on 28 December 2018, the West Huangsi Museum opened a three-month exhibition jointly sponsored by the Chinese Buddhist Association, the United Front Work Department of the Qinghai Provincial Committee of the Communist Party of China, and the Higher Buddhist College of the Chinese Tibetan Language Department.

 It was co-organised by the Buddhist College of the Tibetan Language Department of Qinghai Province, the China Democratic Party Historical Exhibition Hall, and the China Tibetology Research Centre.

-The display featured Tibetan scholar Dobi Geshe Sherab Gyatso (1884-1968), known as Dobi Geshe, one of the most influential and loyal partners of the Communist Party of China in the 20th century.
+The display featured Tibetan scholar Dobi Geshe Sherab Gyatso (1884-1968), known as Dobi Geshe, and presented him as one of the most influential and loyal partners of the Communist Party of China in the 20th century.